The Basics: Overview

 - High cholesterol

 You are at greater risk of having a stroke as you grow older.
 You may also be more at risk if someone in your family has had a stroke.
 Make sure you know your family’s medical history and share it with your doctor.

 What is a stroke?

 A stroke is sometimes called a “brain attack.”
-A stroke happens when blood flow to the brain is blocked, which can hurt or kill cells in the brain.
+A stroke happens when blood flow to part of the brain is blocked, which can hurt or kill cells in the brain.

 A stroke can cause long-term problems like: